P4nd4233/personal--blogg/blog-ctf.md

 ```
 Which are for the WordPress account of `bjoel`, but not for the box user.

-Lets see what check out the home directory.
+Lets check out the home directory.
 It only contains `bjoel` folder with `user.txt` and a PDF file. <br>
 Here is the catch - user.txt is not the flag - the file says:
 ```
 You won't find what you're looking for here..